 - (1) A person must not disclose, record or use information that the person gained- - (a) through involvement in the administration of this Act; or - (b) because of an opportunity provided by the involvement.

-(2) However, a person may disclose, record or use the information-
+Maximum penalty-200 penalty units. - (2) However, a person may disclose, record or use the information-